You are here

 U.S. Senate Youth Program

-2021 Application Process and Deadline
+2023 Application Process and Deadline

 The United States Senate unanimously passed a resolution in 1962 creating the UNITED STATES SENATE YOUTH PROGRAM (USSYP), a national non-partisan initiative to provide an annual opportunity for talented high school students with demonstrated leadership abilities to deepen their understanding of America’s political processes and strengthen their resolve to pursue careers in public service.

 The USSYP brings the highest-level officials from each branch of government to meet with this outstanding group of young leaders-two high school juniors or seniors from each of the fifty states, the District of Columbia, and the Department of Defense Education Activity (DoDEA) - for an intensive week-long education and leadership program held in Washington, D.C.
 The program is merit-based and highly competitive.
 Each student will also receive a $10,000 undergraduate college scholarship with encouragement to pursue coursework in history and political science.
-Now in its fifty-ninth year, the program has been fully funded since inception by THE HEARST FOUNDATIONS as an enduring commitment to preparing young people for civic leadership in our participatory democracy.
+Now in its 61st year, the program has been fully funded since inception by THE HEARST FOUNDATIONS as an enduring commitment to preparing young people for civic leadership in our participatory democracy.

-Numbering more than 5,500, USSYP alumni serve the country in many ways.
+Numbering more than 6,000, USSYP alumni serve the country in many ways.
 They have become leaders in government, law, business, education, journalism, the military, medicine, health care, higher education, and many other fields.
 Alumni serve as elected and appointed officials at all levels of government, including two current United States senators, many congressional staff members, a former governor, former senior political advisors to the president of the United States, former ambassadors, and former federal judges.
 The commonality to all their successes is the desire to serve.

 - Student Body President, Vice President, Secretary, or Treasurer;

-· Class President, Vice President, Secretary, or Treasurer;
+- Class President, Vice President, Secretary, or Treasurer;

-· Student Council Representative;
+- Student Council Representative;

 Selection will be based on academic accomplishments, community service, and demonstrated qualities of leadership for the current school year.
 For more information, please visit the Colorado USSYP Planning Document.

 Questions?
 Please contact Patty Gleason at Gleason_P@cde.state.co.us.